Q. What do airplane pilots and facility managers have in common?

 |Electronic checklist||Built in accountability for who did what, and when they did it.
 Enforces compliance with “Whodunit” audit trail for internal and external compliance audit.|

 It is clear from the approaches described for reducing version control risk, and for compliance, audit-ability and accountability, electronic checklists win hands down.
 When it comes to management control over geographically dispersed locations, electronic checklists provide immediacy, reduce paper waste, and enable more efficient quality processes.
-Innovative and enlightened facility and asset management teams at multi-location restaurant and hotel chains will benefit by adopting new electronic checklists as standard operating procedure.
+Innovative and enlightened facility and asset management teams at multi-location operations will benefit by adopting new electronic checklists as standard operating procedure.

 eSSETS cloud-based software for facility and asset management provides tools for creating and maintaining electronic checklists (called Action Lists).
 The application also provides a library of checklists, or templates, to help new accounts get started.
 These can be copied and modified to fit the unique needs of a facility.
 Action Lists can be linked to Places (locations) and Things (equipment assets) and assigned to groups and individuals and scheduled to recur daily, weekly, monthly, quarterly or annually.

 - The Checklist Manifesto: How to Get Things Right, by Atul Gawande